Quick Answer: When Does Test Automation ROI Turn Positive?

 |---|---|---|

-For example, if a team spends 120 hours on regression every month, releases twice a month, and has predictable flows, automation can recover meaningful capacity.
-If that same team has unstable requirements, constantly changing UI, poor test data, and no CI discipline, the same automation spend can become expensive noise.
+For example, if a product team spends 120 hours on regression every month and ships twice a month, even a narrow smoke and critical-path suite can recover meaningful time.
+If the same product has unstable requirements, brittle selectors, poor test data, and no CI ownership, automation can become expensive noise.
+The ROI model should expose that risk before the suite expands.

 What Should You Automate First?